Updated June 8, 2023

-Be sure to time your visit with the weekend (Sundays) when two massive markets, the Santa Maria del Cami and the Consell flea market, take over the town centres.
+Time your visit with the weekend when two massive markets, the Santa Maria del Cami and the Consell flea market, take over the town centres every Sunday.

 While Palma teems with cruise ship tourism, inland Manacor marches to a mostly local beat.
 Those who do spend a few days in Majorca’s second largest town will be pleasantly surprised by its impressive gothic cathedral, pretty old town and understated café culture.
 As the centre of Majorca’s handcrafted pearl trade, it’s also great for jewellery shopping – take a guided tour of the Majorca Pearl Factory on the edge of town to learn more about this delicate process.